rockwillck/CBN2Path/README.md

 brew install gsl
 ```

-Note that if `gsl` was installed using any method other Homebrew, you
+Note that if `gsl` was installed using any method other than Homebrew,
-need to uninstall `gsl`, and then reinstall it using Homebrew (see
+you need to uninstall `gsl`, and then reinstall it using Homebrew (see
 <https://brew.sh> if you have not installed Homebrew yet).

 **Install GSL on Linux:**